-By 2021 we will be renowned for developing well-rounded and experienced graduates equipped to build fulfilling futures and as a leading university for student, staff, partner and community engagement.
+To be renowned for developing well-rounded and experienced graduates equipped to build fulfilling futures and as a leading university for student, staff, partner and community engagement.

 Our Values

 Our actions and behaviours are guided by our values of Care, Collaboration, Integrity, Excellence and Inclusivity.